Papers

 Book chapters

 “Disagreement and higher-order evidence” (with Yan Chen), forthcoming in Maria Baghramian, J. Adam Carter & R.A.
-Rowland (eds.), The Routledge Handbook of the Philosophy of Disagreement, Routledge (show abstract | penultimate draft)
+Rowland (eds.), The Routledge Handbook of the Philosophy of Disagreement, Routledge (show abstract | penultimate version)

 “Evidence-coherence conflicts revisited,” forthcoming in Nick Hughes (ed.), Epistemic Dilemmas, Oxford University Press (show abstract | penultimate version)